fqueyroi/von2network-clust/README.md

 **Notes:** This folder does not contain a main script for all experiments but different ones explained below

-**The experiments' scripts use some third party codes:** Files `BuildRulesFast.py` and `BuildNetwork.py` are used for the generation of relevant subsequences in an input dataset and the generation of the corresponding Von networks.
+The experiments' scripts use some third party code: Files `BuildRulesFast.py` and `BuildNetwork.py` are used for the generation of relevant subsequences in an input dataset and the generation of the corresponding Von networks.
 The files are minor modifications of the ones available at https://github.com/xyjprc/hon (last check June 2021).

 ## Dependencies and Setup